About Theresa

 Being an educator, from middle school science classrooms to university lecture halls, revealed my gift: making complex ideas clear and useful.

-At fifty, I stepped away from a career I'd spent over two decades building because I realized the thread underneath all of it was the thing most worth pursuing.
-Imagination.
+At fifty, I stepped away from a career I’d spent more than two decades building after recognizing what had been at the center of all of it - imagination.
 Not as a soft skill or a creative luxury.
 As the defining human competence of this moment.

 That realization became The Imagination Age: Reclaiming Your Most Essential Competence.